 Colon cancer is the second leading cause of cancer-related deaths in the United States.
-Many of those deaths could be prevented with a screening colonoscopy, which can detect and remove non-cancerous colon polyps that can turn into cancer if not removed.
+Most colon cancers begin as colon polyps.
+A screening colonoscopy can detect and remove non-cancerous colon polyps that can turn into cancer if not removed.
 As a result, it can prevent most colon cancer deaths.
-Unfortunately, most colon cancers are not discovered until significant spread of cancer to other organs.
-Most colon cancers begin as colon polyps that are easily removed with colonoscopy, preventing cancer from forming.
-Thus, screening colonoscopy can prevent most colon cancer deaths.
+Unfortunately, most colon cancers are not discovered in time.
+Many times the cancer has spread to other organs when it is detected.

-With our Direct Access Colonoscopy program, patients can schedule a screening colonoscopy directly by calling a designated number or completing an online form.
-That means you can skip the pre-specialist doctor’s visit and follow-up visit (saving you money on two co-pays and/or deductibles.
+Our Direct Access Colonoscopy program allows patients to schedule a screening colonoscopy directly.
+You can do this by calling a designated number or completing an online form.
+As a result, you can skip the pre-specialist doctor’s visit and follow-up visit.
+Thus, you save money on two co-pays and/or deductibles.
 In addition, you save time by not needing those two visits.

-Once your health conditions are reviewed and we determine that you meet eligibility requirements, our nurse will call you to review instructions for the procedure.
-On the date of the procedure, a physician will review the procedure with you, perform the procedure and provide you with the results that day.
-We also send a report to your primary care physician.
+We will review your health conditions and determine if you meet eligibility requirements.
+If you do, our nurse will call you to review instructions for the procedure.
+On the date of the procedure, a physician will review the procedure with you.
+The physician will perform the procedure.
+You will receive the results that day.
+In addition, we will send a report to your primary care physician.
 Thus, you will know the outcome on the same day of the procedure.

 Who qualifies for a Direct Access Colonoscopy?

 - Healthy asymptomatic patients age 45 to 75 with average risk of colon cancer